 This is the heart of the system.
 The Clark Pump uses two opposing cylinders and pistons that share a single rod through a center block.
 A reversing valve, controlled by a pilot valve that is actuated by the pistons, allows the cylinders to alternate between driving and pressurizing.
 Pressurization is achieved by the rod being driven into the other cylinder.
 As the rod enters the cylinder, it pushes the piston which circulates the water out through the membrane and back to the reversing valve.
 The valve directs the water back into the same cylinder behind the piston, creating a closed loop.
 The rod displaces water as it enters the cylinder, raising the pressure enough for reverse osmosis to occur in the membrane, thus fresh water equal to the volume of the rod is produced on every stroke.
-The driving cylinder has feed pressure pushing on the top of the piston (brine) is discharged overboard.
+The driving cylinder has feed pressure pushing on the top of the piston which has ten times the surface area than in the end of the rod.
+The water under the piston (brine) is discharged overboard.
 This gives the piston a 10-to-1 advantage over the rod, allowing it to drive the rod into the pressurizing cylinder.
 When the piston bottoms out on the center block, it actuates the pilot valve and the process is instantly reversed.
 High efficiency is achieved because there is no "back stroke," allowing one cylinder to always be under pressure.